-- (1) Where a child's father and mother were not married to each other at the time of the child's birth - (a) the court may, on the application of the father, order that he shall have parental responsibility for the child; or - (b) the father and mother may by agreement provide for the father to have parental responsibility for the child. - (2) Where a child is treated in law as legitimate the court may - (a) on the application of a person claiming to be the child's biological father; and - (b) where the court is satisfied he is the child's biological father, order that he shall have parental responsibility for the child notwithstanding that he is not in law the child's father.
+- (1) Where a child's father and mother were not married to each other at the time of the child's birth - (aa) subject to paragraph (1A), the father shall have parental responsibility for the child if he becomes registered as the child's father under Article 55 or 56 of the Marriage and Civil Status (Jersey) Law 2001 (the "2001 Law"); - (a) the court may, on the application of the father, order that he shall have parental responsibility for the child; or - (b) the father and mother may by agreement provide for the father to have parental responsibility for the child.5 - (1A) Paragraph (1)(aa) does not apply to a father who was registered under the 2001 Law before the commencement of the Children and Adoption (Amendment) (Jersey) Law 2016.6 - (2) Where a child is treated in law as legitimate the court may - (a) on the application of a person claiming to be the child's biological father; and - (b) where the court is satisfied he is the child's biological father, - order that he shall have parental responsibility for the child notwithstanding that he is not in law the child's father. - (3) No parental responsibility agreement shall have effect for the purposes of this Law unless - (a) it is made in the prescribed form; and - (b) where Rules of Court are made prescribing the manner in which such agreements must be recorded, it is recorded in the prescribed manner.

-- (3) No parental responsibility agreement shall have effect for the purposes of this Law unless - (a) it is made in the prescribed form; and - (b) where Rules of Court are made prescribing the manner in which such agreements must be recorded, it is recorded in the prescribed manner. - (4) Subject to Article 13(4), an order under paragraph (1)(a) or (2) or a parental responsibility agreement may only be brought to an end by an order of the court made on the application of - (a) any person who has parental responsibility for the child; or - (b) the child.
+- (4) Subject to Article 13(4), an order under paragraph (1)(a) or (2) or a parental responsibility agreement may only be brought to an end by an order of the court made on the application of - (a) any person who has parental responsibility for the child; or - (b) the child.